givingjar/filing-cabinet/files/handbook/bylaws.md

 1. All the assets and earnings of the Organization shall be used exclusively for its exempt purposes, including the payment of expenses incidental thereto.
 No part of any net earnings shall inure to the benefit of any employee of the Organization or be distributed to its Directors, officers, or any private person, except that the Organization shall be empowered to pay reasonable compensation for services rendered and make payments and distributions in furtherance of the purposes set forth in Article II of these bylaws.

-2. Notwithstanding any other provision of these bylaws, the Organization will not carry on any activities not permitted by an organization exempt under Section 501(c)(3), Internal Revenue Code, 1986, or the corresponding provision of any future federal law, or organizations whose contributions which are exempt under Section 170(c)(2), Internal Revenue Code, 1986, or the corresponding provision of any future federal law.
+2. Notwithstanding any other provision of these bylaws, the Organization will not carry on any activities not permitted by an organization exempt under Section 501(c)(3), Internal Revenue Code, 1986, or the corresponding provision of any future federal law, or organizations whose contributions are exempt under Section 170(c)(2), Internal Revenue Code, 1986, or the corresponding provision of any future federal law.
 The Organization shall have no capital stock, pay no dividends, distribute no part of its net income or assets to any Directors, Officers, and private property of the subscribers, Directors or Officers shall not be liable for the debts of the Organization.

 3. No substantial part of the Organization’s activity shall be for the carrying on of a campaign of propaganda or otherwise attempting to influence legislation.
-The Organization shall not participate in any political campaign, will not engage in political campaigns or attempt to influence legislation or interfere with any political campaign on behalf or in opposition to any candidate for public office.
+The Organization shall not participate in any political campaign, will not engage in political campaigns or attempt to influence legislation or interfere with any political campaign on behalf of or in opposition to any candidate for public office.

 4. In particular, but not without limitation of the generality of the foregoing paragraph, during such time as the Organization may be considered a private foundation as defined by Section 509(a), Internal Revenue Code, 1986, or the corresponding provision of any future federal law, it shall not: